-A Louisville native, Chris holds a B.A. in communications from the University of Louisville and has more than ten years of experience serving as a project manager and business developer for Louisville-based ecological consultants and NGO’s.
-His professional background has given Chris a demonstrated ability to work with private landowners, governmental agencies, policy makers, volunteer and community-based organizations, and academic partners on building healthy and durable natural systems in and around Louisville.
-A certified Arborist, Chris also serves in leadership positions with local non-profit and community-based environmental organizations.
-Chris has a passion for connecting conservation work to public health, and loves forest bathing with his wife, three children and two dogs.
+A Kentuckian, Chris holds degrees in communication and anthropology from the University of Louisville, and a Climate Change and Health Certificate from the Yale School of Public Health, and has more than ten years of experience serving as project director and business developer for ecological consultants and NGO’s.
+His professional background has given Chris a demonstrated ability to work with private landowners, governmental agencies, policy makers, community-based organizations, volunteers, and academic partners on building and stewarding healthy natural systems.
+A certified Arborist, Chris also serves in leadership positions with local non-profit and community-based organizations.
+Chris has a passion for connecting conservation work to public health, and loves getting outside into nature with his wife, three children and two dogs.

 nature.org: Have you always had an interest in conservation?